openstack-archive/murano/doc/source/draft/admin-guide/policy_enforcement/policy_enf_setup.rst

    * ``murano`` policy

       It is created by the Congress` murano datasource driver, which is a part of Congress.
-Configure it for the OpenStack tenant where you plan to deploy your Murano application.
+Configure it for the OpenStack project (tenant) where you plan to deploy your Murano application.
 Datasource driver retrieves deployed Murano environments and populates Congress' murano policy tables.
       See :ref:`policyenf_dev` for details.

-      Remove the existing ``murano`` policy and create a new ``murano`` policy configured for the ``demo`` tenant, by running:
+      Remove the existing ``murano`` policy and create a new ``murano`` policy configured for the ``demo`` project, by running:

       .. code-block:: console

-         # remove default murano datasource configuration, because it is using 'admin' tenant.
-We need 'demo' tenant to be used.
+         # remove default murano datasource configuration, because it is using 'admin' project.
+We need 'demo' project to be used.
          openstack congress datasource delete murano
          openstack congress datasource create murano murano --config username="$OS_USERNAME" --config tenant_name="demo"  --config password="$OS_PASSWORD" --config auth_url="$OS_AUTH_URL"